xNaCly/blog/content/posts/2024/jit-with-go.md

 compare this JIT to.
 The front-end (lexer, parser) is shared, the back-end is specific to the approach of evaluation.

-## Overview

-As mentioned before the scope is choose for this compiler is limited to arithmetic expressions, thus i want to accept the following:
+As mentioned before the scope I choose for this compiler is limited to arithmetic expressions, thus I want to accept the following:

 ```text
 1+1.2-5
 ```

-### Tokenizing
+## Tokenizing

 We convert our character stream to tokens: